tfgg/yournextmep/_candidates/eu2014/libdem/chris-davies.md

 person: chris-davies
 region: north-west
 party: libdem
-title: North West - Liberal Democrats - Chris Davies
+title: Chris Davies is running for MEP in North West for the Liberal Democrats
 incumbent: true
 ---